andre-st/goodreads-toolbox/likeminded.md

   ["anyone (including search engines)"](https://www.goodreads.com/user/edit?tab=settings) which is the default
 - slow but good enough since you run it 4x a year
-- "...most number of shared books would be a list of children's books"—`likeminded.pl` has a shelf parameter (some sort of selection)
+- "_...most number of shared books would be a list of children's books_"—`likeminded.pl` has a shelf parameter (sort of selection)

 **First version compared books, not authors:**
 - turned out to be too narrow in order to produce satisfying results